The child has a pain in the back of his head. Common causes of headaches in children, preventive measures. Main causes of headaches

 • MRI (magnetic nuclear tomography);

-• ultrasound diagnostics - UZDG (ultrasound dopplerography), EchoEG (echoencephalography), duplex scanning, etc.;
+• ultrasound diagnostics - ultrasound Doppler ultrasound (Doppler ultrasound), EchoEG (echoencephalography), duplex scanning, etc.;

 • radiological studies - SPECT (single photon emission computed tomography), PET (positron emission tomography), etc.

-Parents of children complaining of a headache should not delay a visit to the attending physician.
-Indeed, early diagnosis and timely treatment are the main guarantee of successful treatment of all diseases that cause cephalgia in a child.
+Parents of children complaining of headaches should not delay visiting their doctor.
+After all, early diagnosis and timely treatment are the main key to successful treatment of all diseases that cause cephalalgia in a child.

-Any pain for a child is dangerous, but there is a special situation with the occurrence, which can be a sign of problems with both the brain and many other systems and tissues.
-Of particular difficulty is the problem with its recognition, especially in children early age who cannot describe their complaints in detail and accurately.
+Any pain is dangerous for a child, but a special situation is the occurrence of pain, which can be a sign of problems with both the brain and many other systems and tissues.
+Particularly difficult is the problem with its recognition, especially in children early age who cannot describe their complaints in detail and accurately.

 note

-It is important to understand that doctors always refer to headaches as dangerous signs, in healthy children, a similar symptom never develops.
+It is important to understand that doctors always refer to headaches as danger signs, in healthy children such a symptom never develops.

-The younger the child, the more serious are usually the reasons for the formation of headaches, especially those that occur against the background of complete health.
+The younger the child, the more serious usually are the reasons for the formation of headaches, especially those that arise against the background of complete health.
 They need to be identified and eliminated immediately.

-Headache in a child: does it always indicate a pathology?
+Headache in a child: does it always indicate pathology?

-For headaches with early childhood many organic and functional causes have been identified, and this complaint is one of the ten most common complaints among preschoolers and schoolchildren.
+For headaches with early childhood Many organic and functional causes have been identified, and such a complaint is one of the ten most common complaints among preschoolers and schoolchildren.
 Of course, headaches are also possible in young children, but they cannot accurately describe them, and sometimes doctors and parents have to recognize such symptoms on the basis of indirect signs.

-If we talk about a child of preschool, and especially school age, then he can quite clearly and clearly describe his complaints about headaches.
-You can find out both the nature of pain sensations, and localization, features of the symptom.
-After a short questioning, you can find out in what situation and after what events the pains arose, and if they are repetitive, than they are usually provoked.
-You can also check with children, due to which their pain is relieved or completely disappears.
+If we talk about a child of preschool, and especially school age, then he can quite clearly and clearly describe his complaints regarding headaches.
+You can find out both the nature of the pain and the location and characteristics of the symptom.
+After a short questioning, you can find out in what situation and after what events the pain arose, and if it is repeated, what usually provokes it.
+You can also find out from children whether their pain is relieved or goes away completely.

 Attention!A special situation is headaches in adolescents.
-They can arise due to temporary dissonance of the growing and developing organism during puberty.
-But it is also important to take into account the fact that such pains can be simulation attempts because it is a subjective symptom that is extremely difficult for parents and a doctor to assess.
+They can arise due to temporary dissonance of growing and developing organism during puberty.
+But it is also important to take into account the fact that such pain may be an attempt at simulation because it is a subjective symptom that is extremely difficult for parents and doctors to assess.

-For better understanding of all the processes that can occur in the head of a child, as well as to facilitate understanding of the causes of the development of pain and its origin, it is important to at least briefly analyze certain anatomical and physiological foundations of the structure and functioning of the head.
+For better understanding of all the processes that can occur in a child’s head, as well as to facilitate understanding of the causes of the development of pain and its origin, it is important to at least briefly examine certain anatomical and physiological foundations of the structure and functioning of the head.
 So, the brain itself does not have pain receptors, but there are a lot of them in all the formations surrounding it.
-All anatomical zones of the head have pain receptors that can form pathological impulses.
-The areas of the venous sinuses, the cranial nerves and the area of the meninges are rich in pain receptors, in addition, the large vessels of the head, the periosteum or soft tissues in the skull area.
-In addition, pain receptors are supplied to all large vessels of the neck and facial tissues, which can also form pain impulses with reflected signals.
+All anatomical areas of the head have pain receptors that can form pathological impulses.
+The areas of the venous sinuses, cranial nerves and the area of the meninges are rich in pain receptors, in addition - large vessels of the head, periosteum or soft tissue in the skull area.
+In addition, all large vessels of the neck and facial tissues are equipped with pain receptors, which can also generate pain impulses with reflected signals.

-The perception of pain is formed due to irritation of the receptors by all kinds of chemical or physical impulses, excitation is formed and the flow of impulses is transmitted along the sensitive fibers to the pain centers of the brain.
+The perception of pain is formed due to irritation of receptors with all kinds of chemical or physical impulses, excitation is formed and a flow of impulses is transmitted along sensory fibers to the pain centers of the brain.

-If only certain areas or zones are excited, then the pain is felt in the form of a local one, but if irritation is formed from large areas on the skull or internal structures surrounding the brain, there may be a feeling of a headache of a diffuse, general nature.
+If only certain areas or zones are excited, then the pain is felt as local, but if irritation is formed from large areas on the skull or internal structures surrounding the brain, a feeling of diffuse, general headache may occur.

 Headache: definition of the concept

 From a medical point of view, headache is one of the most extensive and extensive concepts.
-It is called the scientific term "cephalgia", but any unpleasant, subjectively uncomfortable sensation in the head area can fall under this definition.
-Because of this, the concept of cephalgia includes both a feeling of heaviness and unsharp pains, as well as the sharpest, sharpest and most excruciating pain sensations.
+It is called the scientific term “cephalalgia,” but this definition can inherently include any unpleasant, subjectively uncomfortable sensation in the head area.
+Because of this, the concept of cephalgia includes both a feeling of heaviness and mild pain, as well as sharp, acute and painful pain.

-According to their localization, it is customary to rank sensations that occur over the entire area, starting from the superciliary arches and up to the border where the back of the head passes into the neck (the place where the skull is attached to the spine) as cephalic pains.
+Based on their localization, cephalgic pain is usually classified as sensations that occur over the entire area, starting from the brow ridges and to the border where the back of the head passes into the neck (the place where the skull is attached to the spine).

-In children, headaches are formed due to various reasons associated both with the bone formations of the skull themselves, and with its vessels or nerve endings and trunks, all the meninges, its additional structures.
-Headaches may also develop due to various violations in the area of the cervical spine, as well as disorders in the work of the shoulder girdle, pathology of internal organs, tissues, or the whole organism.
+In children, headaches occur due to various reasons related to both the bone formations of the skull and its vessels or nerve endings and trunks, all the meninges, and its additional structures.
+Headaches may also develop due to various violations in the area of the cervical spine, as well as disturbances in the functioning of the shoulder girdle, pathology of internal organs, tissues or the whole body.

 note

-It is important to emphasize that headaches are not diseases, they are just a symptom of pathologies and problems that have different causes and mechanisms of occurrence, but irritate the receptors in the head area (often also the neck) and give pain, which is interpreted as headaches.
+It is important to emphasize that headaches are not diseases, they are just a symptom of pathologies and problems that have different causes and mechanisms of occurrence, but irritate receptors in the head area (often also the neck) and cause pain, interpreted as headaches.

 Types of headaches in childhood

 Not all headaches are the same in their origin and manifestations.
-Therefore, experts decided to distinguish two groups of headaches:
+Therefore, experts usually distinguish two groups of headaches:

-• If headaches are one of the leading symptoms in the clinical picture, or even the only complaints, and it is due to them that the child feels extremely unwell, he has pronounced ailments, then we are talking about pain .
-Such pain may be typical for various processes- microbial, viral infections.
-In addition, these types of pain - primary, are typical for, beam or cluster pains, or tension headaches.
+• If headaches are considered one of the leading symptoms in the clinical picture, or even the only complaints, and it is due to them that the child feels extremely unwell and has severe ailments, then we are talking about pain .
+This type of pain may be typical for various processes– microbial, viral infections.
+In addition, these types of pain are primary, typical for cluster or cluster pain, or tension headaches.

-• if headaches are one of many other extremely unpleasant symptoms, they are .
-Then these complaints are not classified as leading in the clinic, they are regarded as a complex with all other manifestations, and they are typical for many pathological conditions and somatic diseases.
-Secondary headaches may be manifestations various kinds infections, febrile reactions, which will gradually disappear as the condition normalizes or the fever is eliminated.
+• if headaches are one of many other extremely unpleasant symptoms, they are related to .
+Then these complaints are not considered leading in the clinic; they are regarded as a complex with all other manifestations, and they are typical for many pathological conditions and somatic diseases.
+Secondary headaches may be manifestations various types infections, febrile reactions, which will gradually disappear as the condition normalizes or the fever disappears.

-If we talk specifically about secondary headaches, about two hundred reasons are known for their formation.
-Primary pains are much less, and they are usually stronger and more pronounced.
+If we talk specifically about secondary headaches, about two hundred reasons for their formation are known.
+There are much fewer primary pains, and they are usually stronger and more pronounced.

-Of course, to list all possible situations, in which headaches are possible in children, is practically unrealistic, since this manifestation can accompany almost any somatic and infectious diseases, and is also a manifestation of many traumatic, hypoxic and toxic processes.
-In addition, it is important to understand that several processes can provoke the development of pain at once, a combination negative factors and problems on the part of the body, the impact of external and internal influences.
-But among the whole variety of processes leading to cephalalgia in childhood, the most frequently occurring and strongly affecting causes can be distinguished.
+Of course, list everything possible situations, in which headaches in children are possible, is almost unrealistic, since this manifestation can accompany almost any somatic and infectious diseases, and is also a manifestation of many traumatic, hypoxic and toxic processes.
+In addition, it is important to understand that several processes can provoke the development of pain, a combination negative factors and problems from the body, the impact of external and internal influences.
+But among the variety of processes leading to cephalalgia in childhood, we can identify the most frequently occurring and highly influential causes.

-The most common and frequently recorded causes for the formation of pain in childhood:
+The most common and frequently recorded causes of pain in childhood are:

-• Consequences arising after or bruises, falls or blows
+• Consequences arising from bruises, falls or blows

-• Reactive reactions that occur in response to drastic changes environmental factors - temperature fluctuations, precipitation or changes in the geomagnetic situation
+• Reactive reactions that occur in response to sudden changes external environmental factors - temperature fluctuations, precipitation or changes in geomagnetic conditions

-• Secondary pains of a reactive nature, which are formed as a result of changes in the body of children against the background of the development of allergies, prolonged sleep or constant lack of sleep, as a reaction to some medical manipulations
+• Secondary pain of a reactive nature, formed as a result of changes in the body of children against the background of the development of allergies, prolonged sleep or constant lack of sleep, as a reaction to certain medical procedures

-• Reactions to infectious agents, taking certain medications or dietary supplements, certain types products, as a consequence of dehydration or a response to the problematic work of certain internal organs (kidneys, liver, heart).
+• Reactions to infectious agents, taking certain medications or nutritional supplements, individual species products as a consequence of dehydration or a response to the problematic functioning of certain internal organs (kidneys, liver, heart).

-• Pain sensations that form inflammation processes localized in the paranasal sinuses (, ethmoiditis or, pansinusitis)
+• Painful sensations that form inflammatory processes localized in the paranasal sinuses (ethmoiditis or pansinusitis)

-• Pain arising from overdose, which were used without indications for them
+• Pain that occurs during an overdose, which was used without indications for it

-• Headaches associated with tension, if children are strong on the background of prolonged mental stress, prolonged sitting at the monitor
+• Headaches associated with tension, if children are severe against the background of prolonged mental stress, prolonged sitting at the monitor

-• , which differ significantly in severity and duration, as well as the type of pain sensations, or cluster headaches that rarely occur in adolescents, which have not yet been precisely clarified in origin.
+• , which vary significantly in severity and duration, as well as the type of pain, or cluster headaches that rarely occur in adolescents, which have not yet been precisely clarified in origin.

-The occurrence of any child's complaints about headaches, even minimal and not acute, localized in the temples, frontal zone or occiput, should be a reason for consulting a doctor, especially if there are no signs of a cold, somatic infections, and headaches are repeated repeatedly.
+The occurrence of any child’s complaints of headaches, even minimal and not acute, localized in the temples, frontal area or back of the head, should be a reason to consult a doctor, especially if there are no signs of colds or somatic infections, and headaches recur repeatedly.

 Features of cephalgia depending on age

-Headaches are possible in any age group children, including among newborns, but it is in the latter that it is most difficult to diagnose such symptoms.
-This is due to a complex of non-specific behavioral reactions in response to pain impulses and the inability to verbally express their feelings.
-It is often very difficult for a doctor and parents to determine the exact localization of pain sensations and their strength.
-There are certain age-related features in the development of cephalgia, and the most typical causes sensations:
+Headaches are possible at any time age group children, including newborns, but it is in the latter that it is most difficult to diagnose such symptoms.
+This is due to a complex of nonspecific behavioral reactions in response to pain impulses and the inability to verbally express one’s feelings.
+It is often very difficult for a doctor and parents to determine the exact location of pain and its strength.
+There are certain age-related features in the development of cephalgia, and the most associated with this typical reasons sensations:

-In addition to the age and causes of the development of pathology, it is also necessary to take into account the localization of painful sensations - the frontal region, temporal or occipital, as well as the time of occurrence, the duration of sensations and their accompanying manifestations.
+In addition to age and the causes of the development of the pathology, it is also necessary to take into account the localization of painful sensations - frontal region, temporal or occipital, as well as the time of occurrence, duration of sensations and accompanying manifestations.

-A variety of factors can play a role in the development of headaches in childhood, which include, in addition to all of the previously listed:
+A variety of factors may play a role in the development of headaches in childhood, which include, in addition to all those listed earlier:

-Various forms of headaches have their own specifics in the clinical picture and concomitant manifestations, as well as course features depending on age limits, which is why it is worth analyzing the most common types in more detail.
+Various forms of headaches have their own specific clinical picture and accompanying manifestations, as well as features of the course depending on age limits, which is why it is worth examining the most common types in more detail.

 This type of headache is functional and one of the most common in childhood.
-This type of pain and discomfort occurs as a result of the negative effects on children of both acute stress factors and chronic, constantly affecting day after day.
-Depending on age, various influences can be attributed to stress factors - too much physical activity, disproportionate to age, overwork from noisy games and an abundance of guests, if it is a child of an early age, violent emotions and experiences (moreover, both negative and positive).
+This type of pain and discomfort arises as a result of the negative effects on children of both acute stress factors and chronic ones, constantly affecting them day after day.
+Depending on age, stress factors can include various influences - too much physical activity, disproportionate to age, overwork from noisy games and an abundance of guests, if this is a young child, violent emotions and experiences (both negative and positive).

-Mechanism similar pains, especially those associated with stress, is relatively simple.
-The process of active and pronounced contraction of muscle elements in the head area is formed.
-This is especially reflected in the vessels, which are also reduced.
-Vessels located in the head and neck area, which, due to muscle contraction, come into a state of spasm, form irritation of pain receptors, as a result, they give a feeling of headache.
+Mechanism similar pains, especially those related to stress, is relatively simple.
+A process of active and pronounced contraction of muscle elements in the head area is formed.
+This is especially reflected in the vessels, which also contract.
+The vessels located in the head and neck area, which, due to muscle contraction, come into a state of spasm, form irritation of pain receptors, resulting in a feeling of headache.

-On average, the duration of such pain can range from a couple of hours to several days or even weeks, it all depends on which of the factors affect the receptors.
-These pains are described as a sensation of constriction or constriction of the head with a hoop, a sensation sudden pressure in the area of the neck, temples or neck.
-At the same time, sensations can be formed inside the head that are similar to the state of “putting on a helmet or helmet”.
-The intensity of pain is not very high, in view of which the child remains able to work and can perform daily activities, his work capacity and psyche do not suffer, but the learning process and concentration of attention, behavior may suffer.
+On average, the duration of such pain can range from a couple of hours to several days and even a week, it all depends on which factors affect the receptors.
+These pains are described as a sensation of squeezing or pulling the head with a hoop, a feeling sudden pressure in the area of the neck, temples or back of the head.
+In this case, sensations can be formed inside the head that are similar to the state of “wearing a helmet or hard hat.”
+The intensity of the pain is not very high, due to which the child remains functional and can perform everyday activities, performance and psyche do not suffer, but the learning process, concentration and behavior may suffer.

-With them, painful sensations can intensify during physical exertion or emotional experiences, and at the peak of an attack, nausea occurs with refusal to eat, intolerance to light and sounds, increased pain from strong stimuli of the sense organs.
+With them, painful sensations can intensify with physical activity or emotional experiences, and at the peak of the attack, nausea occurs with refusal to eat, intolerance to light and sounds, and increased pain from strong irritants of the sensory organs.

 In some cases, such a headache can be triggered by the child being in a static position for a long time, especially during school hours.
 This may be due to the wrong selection of furniture for school and homework.
-The same kind of pain may occur with vision problems, due to the tension of the visual analyzer.
+The same kind of pain can occur with vision problems, due to tension in the visual analyzer.

 Vascular pain: features in children

-In order for the brain of a child, which consumes the largest amount of oxygen from all tissues of the body, to work actively and fully, it needs an uninterrupted supply of oxygen and nutrients through cerebral vessels.
-Due to various pathologies, dysregulation of vascular tone, prolonged stress or other factors, cerebral vessels spasm or stretch excessively.
-As a result, blood either flows poorly to the brain or flows out of it with difficulty, which leads to a disruption in the supply of oxygen.
-The brain reacts quite sharply and sharply to such changes, which forms headaches.
-Such problems are typical for schoolchildren and adolescents, which in the future may result in manifestations (VSD).
+In order for the child’s brain, which consumes the largest amount of oxygen from all tissues of the body, to work actively and fully, it needs an uninterrupted supply of oxygen and nutritional components throughout the body. cerebral vessels.
+Due to various pathologies, dysregulation of vascular tone, prolonged stress or other factors, brain vessels spasm or become overstretched.
+As a result, blood either flows poorly to the brain or has difficulty flowing from it, which leads to a disruption in the supply of oxygen.
+The brain reacts quite acutely and sharply to such changes, which causes headaches.
+Such problems are typical for schoolchildren and adolescents, which in the future can result in manifestations of (VSD).

-Change in CSF pressure (this is cerebrospinal fluid circulating around the brain) is possible in normal conditions against the background of physical activity and stress, with a strong cough and straining, when lifting heavy objects.
+Changes in cerebrospinal fluid pressure (this is cerebrospinal fluid, circulating around the brain) is possible in normal conditions against the background of physical activity and stress, with severe coughing and straining, when lifting heavy objects.
 Such temporary episodes do not manifest themselves in any way, and the pressure quickly comes to normal values.
-But beyond certain physiological values if symptoms of malaise occur, it is necessary to consult a doctor in order to exclude serious pathologies and health problems.
+But when exceeding certain physiological values If symptoms of illness occur, you should consult a doctor in order to rule out serious pathologies and health problems.

-The main symptoms include severe headaches in the morning with the formation of nausea and vomiting, these are the leading complaints of children.
-Against the background, the condition is always bad, but worsening occurs in the late afternoon or at night.
-Typical for intracranial hypertension are nausea, leading to, which at the same time does not alleviate the condition, and does not reduce pain.
+The main symptoms include severe headaches in the morning with the formation of nausea and vomiting; these are the leading complaints of children.
+The background condition is always bad, but deterioration occurs in the late afternoon or at night.
+Typical for intracranial hypertension are nausea, leading to, which does not alleviate the condition or reduce pain.

-Headaches with ICP are localized in the back of the head, are formed discomfort in the zone of the orbits, which is formed due to excessive pressure on the area of the orbits.
+Headaches with ICP are localized in the back of the head and form discomfort in the area of the orbits, which is formed due to excess pressure on the orbital area.
 Against the background of such pain, anxiety and constant crying, as well as sleep and appetite disorders, will also be typical.

 One of the typical manifestations of many infections is headache and malaise, which occur against the background of viral, microbial or other types of infections.
-Often these symptoms are formed in combination with other manifestations of diseases - fever of varying severity, pain in the throat, or chills, bouts of nausea or vomiting.
-Based on all these symptoms, in combination with indications of contact with people with colds, it is easier to diagnose children, as well as to identify the cause of pain in the head.
+Often these symptoms are formed in combination with other manifestations of disease - fever of varying severity, pain in the throat, or chills, attacks of nausea or vomiting.
+Based on all these symptoms, in combination with an indication of contact with people with colds, it is easier to diagnose children, as well as identify the cause of pain in the head.

-A special option is a headache against a meningococcal lesion with suspicion of.
-It is typical for children at an early age, in the first year of life, as well as in preschoolers and schoolchildren.
-Typical fever and the formation of a severe headache, which are then gradually joined by vomiting, which has nothing to do with nutrition, and will not bring relief to children.
-General state children are rapidly and progressively disturbed, due to changes in intracranial pressure and inflammation of the tissues, children take forced postures with bringing the legs to the chest and tilting the head back.
-This condition is especially dangerous if dots appear on the skin of the body that look like needle pricks or bruises, stars.
+A special option is headache due to meningococcal lesions with suspicion of.
+It is typical for children at an early age, in the first year of life, as well as for preschoolers and schoolchildren.
+Fever and the formation of a severe headache are typical, which is then gradually joined by vomiting, which has nothing to do with nutrition and will not bring relief to children.
+General state children is quickly and progressively impaired; due to changes in intracranial pressure and tissue inflammation, children take forced positions with their legs brought to their chest and their heads thrown back.
+This condition is especially dangerous if dots appear on the skin of the body, similar to needle pricks or bruises, or stars.

 Pathologies of the nervous system in childhood

-Frequent sharp and acute headaches that do not have other manifestations, are poorly stopped by analgesics, and their symptoms are atypical for other problems, may be a sign volumetric formations in the cranial cavity or certain health disorders.
-To exclude such processes, it is necessary to conduct a computer or to evaluate visually anatomical formations in the brain area.
-They can give a severe and painful headache, hemorrhages with the formation of hematomas, cystic cavities,.
-They form a change in the anatomy inside the skull, which threatens to change the intracranial pressure.
-Typical manifestations of such problems are a severe and excruciating headache with nausea and vomiting, as well as problems with the sensitivity of certain parts of the body, visual disturbances and epileptic seizures.
+Frequent sharp and acute headaches that have no other manifestations, are poorly relieved by analgesics and their symptoms are not typical for other problems may be a sign volumetric formations in the cranial cavity or certain health disorders.
+To exclude such processes, it is necessary to conduct a computer scan or to visually evaluate the anatomical formations in the brain area.
+Hemorrhages with the formation of hematomas, cystic cavities, can cause severe and painful headaches.
+They form a change in the anatomy inside the skull, which threatens a change in intracranial pressure.
+Typical manifestations of such problems are severe and painful headaches with nausea and vomiting, as well as problems with the sensitivity of certain parts of the body, visual disturbances and epileptic seizures.

 Pain in young children

-It is impossible to accurately determine whether a baby has headaches at an early age, this is due to the fact that the child cannot speak and write his complaints in detail.
-Symptoms such as anxiety and crying, sleep disturbances can indirectly indicate health problems and headaches, provided that the child is fed, it is dry and not visible reasons for irritation.
-If all the reasons for the child's discomfort are eliminated, but at the same time he constantly cries, screams, a neurologist's consultation is necessary.
-There are certain indirect signs for which you can suspect headaches in babies:
+It is impossible to accurately determine whether a toddler has headaches; this is due to the fact that the child cannot speak or write down his complaints in detail.
+Symptoms such as restlessness and crying, sleep disturbances, provided that the child has been fed, is dry and not may indirectly indicate health problems and headaches. visible reasons for irritation.
+If all the reasons for the child’s discomfort have been eliminated, but he constantly cries and screams, a consultation with a neurologist is necessary.
+There are certain indirect signs, which may indicate infant headaches:

-• Screams and anxiety, prolonged crying intensify in the evening, increased screams when changing the position of the body, moving the crumbs from a vertical to a horizontal position and vice versa.
+• Screams and anxiety, prolonged crying intensify in the evening, intensification of screams when the body changes position, the baby moves from a vertical to a horizontal position and vice versa.

-• The veins on the head swell strongly, bulge and are very tense
+• The veins on the head swell strongly, protrude and are very tense

-• The sleep process suffers, the child falls asleep with screams or sleeps very badly both during the day and at night.
+• The sleep process suffers, the child falls asleep screaming or sleeps very poorly both during the day and at night.

-• There may be sharp cries, shuddering, groaning.
+• There may be sharp screams, shudders, and groaning.

-• He can pull the handles to the head, pull his hair
+• He can pull his hands to the head, pull his hair

-• There may be frequent regurgitation of large amounts of food, vomiting
+• There may be frequent regurgitation of large volumes of food, vomiting

-• Loss of appetite up to complete refusal of food
+• Loss of appetite up to complete refusal to eat

 • Often there is fever, sweating